apache/flink/docs/dev/stream/python.md

 Analysis streaming programs in Flink are regular programs that implement transformations on streaming data sets (e.g., filtering, mapping, joining, grouping).
-The streaming data sets are initially created from certain sources (e.g., by reading from Apache Kafka, or reading files, or from collections).
+The streaming data sets are initially created from certain sources (e.g., by reading files, or from collections).
 Results are returned via sinks, which may for example write the data to (distributed) files, or to standard output (for example the command line terminal).
 Flink streaming programs run in a variety of contexts, standalone, or embedded in other programs.
 The execution can happen in a local JVM, or